SovereignArchitect91/archaia-cognition/README.md

 Interpretation constraints:
 	•	Not statistically powered
 	•	Not generalizable
-	•	Used only to define Phase II evaluation targets
+	•	Used to define Phase II evaluation objectives

 ⸻